mwatowich/LoCSI-for-non-model-species/Imputation tutorial/README.md

 3. Merge imputed VCFs, perform QC steps as described above

+4. Test concordance: concord.sh
-4. Test concordance.
-Compare imputed data to 'truth' VCF, the high-coverage VCF of that animal.
-Note: the 'truth' VCF should only include sites in the reference dataset, i.e., sites that were imputed, otherwise estimates of imputation concordance will be biased
+   * Compare imputed data to 'truth' VCF, the high-coverage VCF of that animal
+   * Note: the 'truth' VCF should only include sites in the reference dataset, i.e., sites that were imputed, otherwise estimates of imputation concordance will be biased
-   * concord_indiv.sh
-   * split_concord_indiv.sh
+   * If imputed data are concatenated across chromosomes, ensure 'truth' VCF is as well